TerrySimBar/web_scrape_challenge/README.md

 <br>

 ---
-- The average minimum temperature bar graph is analyzed and checked with code, and then a statement is printed to tell the coldest and hottest months on Mars.
+- The average minimum temperature bar graph is analyzed visually and checked with code, and then a statement is printed to tell the coldest and hottest months on Mars.
 <img src = "Images/cold_hot_mnth.png" width="800"/>
 <br>
 <br>